MouseBiteLabs/Game-Boy-DMG-Color/README.md

 Here are some pictures of the assembly process.
 Detailed images of the circuit boards alone are shown in their respective folders.

 First, I started with the back half of the DMG shell.
 The PWR board needs five ~2.25" wires, and the HDP board needs four ~2.6" wires.
-Also, the flex cable should be inserted into the CPU board first, because the connector will be inaccessible after screwing the CPU board in the shell.
-After I soldered all the wires between the two boards and secured the FFC, I placed the assembly in the shell, and secured it with the proper screws.
+Also, the flat flex cable (FFC) should be inserted into the CPU board first, because the connector will be inaccessible after screwing the CPU board in the shell.
+After I soldered all the wires between the three boards and secured the FFC, I placed the assembly in the shell, and secured it with the proper screws.
 I put a game in the cartridge slot to keep the CPU board in place easier while assembling.

 ![PXL_20220802_000205491 MP](https://user-images.githubusercontent.com/97127539/184281792-0c624a67-98bf-4ab9-b36c-a5c6b19385f6.jpg)